Mohammad Bagher Nobakht

 Mohammad Bagher Nobakht Haghighi (محمد باقر نوبخت حقیقی; born 13 December 1950 in Rasht, Iran) is an Iranian politician and economist.
 He was Hassan Rouhani's advisor for Supervision and Strategic Affairs and also was the Head of Plan and Budget Organization from 2016 to 2021.
 He was Spokesman of the Government from 2013 to 2018.
 He is also the former Head of Management and Planning Organization and secretary-general of the Moderation and Development Party.

 He was a representative of Rasht in the Islamic Consultative Assembly for four consecutive terms.
 He was the spokesman for Rouhani's 2013 presidential election and also Deputy of Economic Research Department at the Center for Strategic Research, a think tank led by Rouhani.

-Following Rouhani's election, Nobakht was appointed as the president's liaison to the legislative branch led by Ali Ardashir Larijani, with the mandate to "establish communication and moderation" between the two branches of government; Larijani appointed Mohammad-Reza Bahonar as Nobakht's counterpart.
+Following Rouhani's election as president, Nobakht was appointed the president's liaison to the legislative branch led by Ali Ardashir Larijani, with the mandate to "establish communication and moderation" between the two branches of government; Larijani appointed Mohammad-Reza Bahonar as Nobakht's counterpart.
 He was appointed as advisor for Supervision and Strategic Affairs on 5 August 2013 by Rouhani.
 On 11 August 2013, he was appointed vice president for planning and strategic supervision.